 And so from the start 10:10 helped to get Repower Balcombe off the ground.
 And when they were up and running we helped provide them with a national megaphone for them to share their amazing story.

-Our supporters were there too helping them along the way by submitting 800 letters backing their solar planning application and donating thousands for the group's final share offer.
+Our supporters helped them along the way by submitting 800 letters backing their solar planning application and donating thousands for the group's final share offer.